Franco-Ontarians: Post-secondary

 Aerial view of Collège La Cité campus in Ottawa.
 The institution is one of two public Francophone colleges in Ontario.

 Ontario is home to several public post-secondary institutions that operate either as francophone or as bilingual English and French institutions.
 There were approximately 21,300 students enrolled in a post-secondary francophone program/institution in Ontario during the 2015–16 academic year.

 Ontario has two francophone post-secondary colleges, Collège Boréal, and Collège La Cité.
 The former is based in Sudbury, and operates satellite campuses throughout Ontario; while the latter is based in Ottawa, with a satellite campus in Hawkesbury.
 A third French-language college, Collège des Grands-Lacs, formerly operated in Toronto from 1995 to 2002.
 After the college ceased operations, its programs were taken over by Collège Boréal.

-There are several publicly-funded universities in Ontario where French is the official instructional language.
+There are several publicly funded universities in Ontario where French is the official instructional language.
 Universities that operate as francophone institutions includes the Université de Hearst and the Université de l'Ontario français.
 Five other Ontario-based universities are officially bilingual institutions, offering instruction in both English and French, Laurentian University, the Royal Military College of Canada, the University of Ottawa, the University of Sudbury, and the Northern Ontario School of Medicine University.

 Three other universities in Ontario also maintain federated or affiliated institutions that provide bilingual instruction in either English or French.
 Although these affiliated institutions and schools are bilingual, their parent universities are otherwise considered anglophone institutions.
 Affiliated institutions that are bilingual include Dominican University College, an institution affiliated with Carleton University in Ottawa; Glendon College, an institution affiliated with York University in Toronto; and Saint Paul University, an institution federated with the University of Ottawa.
 Additionally, the University of Toronto also operates the Ontario Institute for Studies in Education, a functionally bilingual graduate school.

 Language

-The dialects of French spoken in Ontario are similar to, but distinct from, Quebec French; they constitute part of the greater Canadian French dialect.
+The dialect of French spoken in Ontario known as Franco-Ontarian French is similar to, but distinct from, Quebec French; they constitute part of the greater Canadian French dialect.
 According to Michel Laurier (1989), the semantic and stylistic value of the use of the subjunctive is progressively disappearing.
 In the article "Le français canadien parlé hors Québec : aperçu sociolinguistique " (1989), Edward Berniak and Raymond Mougeon underline some characteristics: